 Employees who take vacation

 - 6% – Divide the vacation pay by 3.
-Use the section marked “52 pay periods per year,” and multiply the weekly source deduction by 3.
+Use Schedule B (52 pay periods) and multiply the weekly source deduction by 3.

 - 8% – Divide the vacation pay by 4.
-Use the section marked “52 pay periods per year,” and multiply the weekly source deduction by 4.
+Use Schedule B (52 pay periods) and multiply the weekly source deduction by 4.

 Employees who do not take vacation

-If you give vacation pay to an employee who is not taking holidays, use the method applicable to gratuities to calculate the remuneration subject to source deductions and employer contributions.
+If you give vacation pay to an employee who is not taking holidays, use the method applicable to gratuities to calculate the source deductions and employer contributions on the amount.

 Payments made to a trust as credits for accumulated vacation